CSA-OCP-GER/aad-identity-for-developers/challenge-7-oauth2-implicit-flow.md

 To allow the OAuth2 implicit flow the PowerShell module `AzureAD` must be used.
 The `Azure Shell` within the Azure Portal already has it pre-installed.
 If you want to run the code on local machine and haven't already installed the Azure AD module do the following:

-Open a shell and run it as an administrator and run the command Install-Module
+Open a shell and run it as an administrator and run the command `Install-Module`:

 ```powershell
 Install-Module AzureAD -Force